American Ninja 4: The Annihilation

 American Ninja 4: The Annihilation is a 1990 American martial arts action film starring Michael Dudikoff, David Bradley, and James Booth.
 A sequel to American Ninja 3: Blood Hunt (1989), it is the fourth installment in the American Ninja franchise, followed by American Ninja V (1993) and was directed by Cedric Sundstrom.
 The film marked Michael Dudikoff's final appearance in the American Ninja franchise.

 Plot

 British Colonel Scarf Mulgrew threatens to nuke New York City unless he is paid 50 million dollars.
 Agents Sean Davidson, Carl Brackston and Joe Armstrong, a former special forces commando now working as a teacher with the Peace Corps, team up to save the city.
-The action takes place in Lesotho for some reason, which includes a Middle Eastern sheikh who is training a team of ninjas in the countryside.
+The action takes place in Lesotho, and includes a Middle Eastern sheikh who is training a team of ninjas in the countryside.